-The SAIF pilot program provides 24 months of cash assistance and intensive case management to WFNJ recipients beyond the 60-month time limit when the recipient or the recipient's dependent children would be subjected to extreme hardship or incapacity in the event of a termination of benefits.
+The SAIF program provides 24 months of cash assistance and intensive case management to WFNJ recipients who have received at least 48 months of assistance and who do not appear to be eligible for an exemption from the 60-month time limit.
 Intensive case management provides additional supports to families that have been unable to become self-sufficient because of serious barriers.
-The SAIF pilot program is funded with Federal TANF and/or State MOE moneys.
+The SAIF program is funded with Federal TANF and/or State MOE money.